Sorry, you need to enable JavaScript to visit this website.

 Screengrab showing navigation buttons labelled Next and Previous

-The panel on the bottom of your exam can also be used to navigate through your exam.
+The circles at the bottom of your exam can also be used to navigate through your exam.
 You can click directly on the circles to access the questions.
 If the circle is empty, that means you have not yet answered the question.
 If the circle is filled in, that means you have answered the question.

 You will have the option to flag a question to review later in the exam.
 To do this, click on the flag in the top right-hand corner of each question, as shown in the example below.